uozuAho/ts_ai2/src/console_apps/iterative_calc/readme.md

 A traversal (?) of a directed graph with cycles will never terminate, unless some cycle termination criteria is specified, eg. each node in the cycle is visited 3 times.

+# todo:
+- compare output values of each calculator (assert)
+- create some illustrative examples (eg. reverse topo order is bad)
+- create a calculator that does better than naive even when dependency cycles exist